 This simple calculator is built better than most cars...

 The power switch creates a satisfactory thock.
-Each button assuredly follows a consistent force curve until it reaches confident stop.
-The LCD display panel is seated precisely.
+Each button assuredly follows a consistent force curve until it reaches a confident stop.
+The LCD panel is seated precisely.
 The housing is held together with a single machine screw, so that the batteries are replaced with ease.
 Not to mention that the PCB construction is equally as robust as the metal housing that the unit is kept together with.

 Taken out of context, what I described may be far more advanced than a simple calculator.
 Even when working with bland things there are opportunities for creating the extraordinary.